Inflectra/rapise-documentation/docs/Libraries/Tester.md

 #### ExpectFailure

 Set Tester to expect a failed assertion with given message or data.
 When such error happens, it is reported as an expected Passed assertion.
+Requires Rapise 8.0+.

 When null is passed, all expectations are reset.